 › Explore more on the Teachable Moments Blog

 OverviewIn the sixth installment of the "Pi in the Sky" illustrated problem set, students use the mathematical constant pi to solve real-world science and engineering problems.
 Students will use pi to determine the size of a Mars dust storm, estimate the water content of a rain cloud, gauge how much Jupiter's Great Red Spot has shrunk and calculate the strength of a laser used to explode ice samples.
-The answers will be revealed on March 15!

 In late spring of 2018, a dust storm began on Mars and eventually covered nearly the entire planet in a cloud of dust.
 Darkness fell across Mars’ surface, blocking sunlight used by the solar-powered Opportunity rover to charge its batteries.
 At its height, the storm covered all but the peak of Olympus Mons, the largest known volcano in the solar system.
 In the Deadly Dust challenge, students must use pi to calculate what percentage of the Red Planet was covered by the dust storm.